-Much like a frame for a classic painting or family photograph, the perfect railing encompasses your deck and ensures that you and your guests are in good hands.
+Much like a frame for a classic painting or family photograph, the perfect deck railing encompasses your deck and ensures that you and your guests are in good hands.

-Safety should be your first priority, but now is the time to really enjoy selecting a railing that reflects your home’s aesthetic, as well as your personal taste.
+Safety should be your first priority, but now is the time to really enjoy selecting a deck railing design that reflects your home’s aesthetic, as well as your personal taste.
 While traditional New England white keeps your deck on the classier side of cool, Chinese Chippendale creates the look and feel of a true pastoral retreat.

 Repurposed wood and stainless cabling are sure to catch a few admiring glances, while privacy railing and metal spindles create a more mature feel for your deck.
-These top 70 best deck railing ideas are proving themselves worthy of a nod from the most discerning of guests.
+These top 70 best deck railing ideas are proving themselves worthy of a nod from the most discerning guests.

-Take a look at the following categories to see how the right railing can really improve your deck’s appeal.
+Take a look at the following categories to see how the right deck railing can really improve your deck’s appeal.

 1. Cable Railing Ideas

-If you need some inspiration for how to make a cable railing work for your home, look through the following images.
+If you need some inspiration for how to make a cable deck railing work for your home, look through the following images.

 If you’ve got a modern or contemporary style home, a cable railing may be the perfect addition for you.
-Most of the kits come in stainless steel so they look great around a matching barbecue grill or smoker.
+Most of the kits come in stainless steel, so they look great around a matching barbecue grill or smoker.

 The industrial look and feel of cable railings should also be considered while you’re planning your railing.
-If you like the cable railing look, but don’t really want to incorporate stainless steel fittings, you may be able to speak to your building department about using rope instead.
+If you like the cable railing look but don’t really want to incorporate stainless steel fittings, you may be able to speak to your building department about using rope instead.

 2. Wood Railing Ideas

-While the basic framework of your deck should be built with inexpensive pressure-treated pine, you have some choices for wood railings.
+While the basic framework of your wooden deck should be built with inexpensive pressure-treated pine, you have some choices for wood railings.
 There are a wide variety of wood species suitable for outdoor use, the most popular being pressure treated, redwood, cedar, and ipe.
 These railings can be painted or stained and then sealed.